 There are both petrol and diesel engines available.
 We’d probably give the smooth but disappointing 1.5-litre petrol a miss and instead opt for the more powerful 2.0-litre version.
 It only costs a little more to buy than the 1.5-litre version but still returns the same fuel economy figure, at 55.4mpg, and the same £30 tax band.
 A more powerful 2.0-litre petrol is available, but fuel economy drops to around 48mpg and road tax jumps to £110 per year.

-Surprisingly, the Mazda3 has just one diesel engine: a rather large 2.2-litre.
-However, it's smooth and punchy as well as very efficient. with claimed fuel economy 68.9mpg and an annual road tax bill of just £20.
-Before you take the diesel plunge, however, consider its higher purchase price (around £2,250 more than the petrol) which may not be worth it if you’re covering less than 15,000 miles a year.
+Surprisingly, the Mazda3 only offers one diesel engine – a quite sizable 2.2-litre option.
+It is, though, very punchy, feels smooth on the road and with claimed fuel economy reaching 68.9mpg and an annual road tax bill of just £20, it's very efficient too.
+However, before you tick the diesel box at your local dealer, just be aware of the higher purchase price (at roughly £2,000 more than a petrol), which may not be as cost effective if you’re covering less than 15,000 miles per year.

-The Mazda3 scored strongly in the Driver Power 2014 driver satisfaction survey, with owners praising its reliability and build quality.
-It also scored the full five stars in the Euro NCAP crash tests, so it's safe, too.
+The Mazda3 scored pretty well in the Driver Power 2015 driver satisfaction survey, with owners praising its reliability and build quality.
+It also scored the maximum five star rating in the Euro NCAP crash tests.